hippiehunter/dblbook/src/common/primitives.md

 >    - [ ] When they are declared
 >
 > 9. What happens when you pass the string "a slightly longer alpha" to a routine with an unsized alpha parameter `myFld, a`?
->    - [ ] An error occurs as the parameter is unsized.
+>    - [ ] An error occurs as the parameter is unsized
->    - [ ] The parameter myFld will have a size of 23.
+>    - [ ] The parameter myFld will have a size of 23
->    - [ ] The parameter myFld will have a size of 24, including the end character.
+>    - [ ] The parameter myFld will have a size of 24, including the end character
->    - [ ] The program will crash.
+>    - [ ] The program will crash